xokomola/old_blog/_posts/2014-11-18-xquery-origami-2.md

         ['article[contains(@class, "fairy-tale")]']
 ))
 ~~~

-What `xf:extract` ensures is that no duplicate nodes are returned and
-that all nodes will be returned in document order.

 To get the meaningful bits from each story we need a few more
 extractors.
 All of these will act upon a story node selected above.